LEADING OFF: Opening day in DC, Dodger Stadium amid pandemic

 SOCIAL JUSTICE

 New San Francisco manager Gabe Kapler and several of his players knelt during the national anthem before an exhibition game this week.
-He said everyone on the Giants would be supported by the team no matter what chose to do.
+He said everyone on the Giants would be supported by the team no matter what they chose to do.

 “I wanted them to know that I wasn’t pleased with the way our country has handled police brutality and I told them I wanted to amplify their voices and I wanted to amplify the voice of the Black community and marginalized communities as well,” Kapler said.